+Solid State Physics

+Instructor Dr. Theodosia Gougousi Phone 410 4556874

+Office PHYS 317 E-mail gougousi@umbc.edu

+Office Hours Tuesday-Thursday: 1:30-2:30 pm.

-Solid State Physics Instructor: Dr. Theodosia Gougousi Office: PH317 Phone: 410 4556874 Email: gougousi@umbc.edu Office Hours: Tuesday-Thursday: 2:00-3:00 pm or just stop by.
-Course description (from the registrar) An introductory course in solid state physics.
+Course description (from the registrar)

+An introductory course in solid state physics.
 Topics include specific heat, chemical bonding, crystal structures and lattice vibrations, free electron gas, energy bands, insulators, semiconductors and metals.

 I will assume that you have a working knowledge of multivariable Calculus, special functions, vector analysis, differential equations, Fourier series and Taylor series.

+Course Overview

-Course Overview In this course you will be given the opportunity to work on real world problems using toy models and utilizing some of the mathematical tools you have acquired in your physics and math courses.
+In this course you will be given the opportunity to work on real world problems using toy models and utilizing some of the mathematical tools you have acquired in your physics and math courses.
 Solid state physics is an applied field that utilizes a lot of the knowledge you have already acquired in the lower level physics core courses as well as Statistical Mechanics.
 We will also use concepts and techniques of Quantum Mechanics.
-I understand that most of you have not yet completed both of this course.
+I understand that most of you have not yet completed this course.
 I will do my best to explain the concepts and provide as much background as needed but at some instances you will have to accept some facts until you are formally taught these techniques in the relevant class.

 Learning Objectives: